How does the Court deal with the division of matrimonial assets in a divorce?

 - an order vesting any matrimonial asset or any part thereof in either party;

 - an order for any matrimonial asset or the sale proceeds thereof, to be vested in any person to be held on trust for such period and on such terms as may be specified in the order;

 - an order postponing the sale or vesting of any share in any matrimonial asset, or any part of such share, until such future date or until the occurrence of such future event or until the fulfilment of such condition as may be specified in the order;

 - an order for the payment of a sum of money by one party to the other.

+Division of matrimonial assets is one of the most complicated areas in divorce law and you should always seek advice from an experienced divorce lawyer.
 Should you require any assistance in this matter, please don’t hesitate to get in touch.